sibelius-notes/sibelius-notes.github.io/md/1209/music370.md

 - <span>&#92;(\sharp 1 \to 2 &#92;)</span>
 - <span>&#92;(5\to 5 &#92;)</span> (the common tone!)
 - <span>&#92;(3\to 2 &#92;)</span> for V and V<sup>6</sup> or <span>&#92;(3\to 4 &#92;)</span> for V<sup>7</sup> and all inversions

+## T3A-05
+Step 1: correct homophony from chapter 19.

+Step 2: Where can new chords go?
+PM, A6, CT<sup>o</sup>7 (remember this has to be in Major)

+Remove some decoration, and allow for a slight reworking places where PM, Aug 6 and CT<sup>o</sup>7 can work